asood-life/avishkaar/README.md

 <h3 id="introduction">Introduction</h3>
 <div>
-   In the bustling corridors of educational institutions, administrators are constantly overwhelmed with the sheer volume of student data they must manage.
+   In bustling corridors of educational institutions, administrators are constantly overwhelmed with the sheer volume of student data they must manage.
 From enrollment records and attendance logs to academic performance and personal details , the task is monumental.
 Recognizing this challenge, I set out to create Avishkaar, a Student Data Management Portal that transforms how educational institutions handle student data.
 </div>

 <h3 id="overview">Overview</h3>
 <div>
-   Avishkaar serves as a Student Data Management Portal, featuring a Tkinter-based Frontend integrated with MySQL as its Backend Database.
+   <b>Avishkaar</b> serves as a <b>Student Data Management Portal</b>, featuring a <b>Tkinter-based Frontend</b> integrated with <b>MySQL</b> as its Backend Database.
 The seamless connection and interaction with the database is facilitated by the <code>mysql-connector-python</code> package, empowering the Frontend to access and manipulate data stored in database.
    <br><br>
    However Avishkaar is more than just a archive for student data.
 It embodies an ambitious vision for elevating data management and manipulation to new heights.
 At its current stage, the application caters to the administrative domain by providing essential functionalities for administering student data in a methodical manner.<br><br>
 </div>